See also command lines it is tedious to remember for general unix/osx/BSD commands.

-Turn on wifi on your macbook from the Mac OSX terminal command line:
+Turn on wifi on your macbook from the Mac macOS terminal command line:

-List available wifi networks from the Mac OSX terminal command line:
+List available wifi networks from the Mac macOS terminal command line:

-Join a wifi network from the Mac OSX terminal command line:
+Join a wifi network from the Mac macOS terminal command line:

 Find your network interface name: